 Often, the starting signal for UX research is given by the management.
 You can imagine that as them saying “We have a certain project.
 Research that project’s topic”.

-Whereas in continuous research the employee herself (e.g. the designer or developer) starts the research process.
-He or she directly turns to the UX researcher by saying “Hey, I need a piece of information about XY, find something for me”..
-When the team building the product initiates research it is less likely that they question the results.
+In continuous research, the employees (e.g. the designer or developer) start the research process.
+They directly turn to the UX researcher by saying “Hey, I need information about this, find something for me”.
+When the team building the product initiates research, it is less likely that they will question your results.

 Structure of the workflow